HisyamHasibuan/cermati-daftarAkun/README.md

-# Test Case Daftar Akun Cermati with Cypress
+# Daftar Akun Cermati with Cypress

 ## How to Run